thewtex/unbiased-subsample-interpolation/doc/subsample_interpolation.rst

 cross-correlation peak is part of an optimization approach earlier in the process; with each subsample-shift calculation of the normalized cross-correlation involving  resampling of the post-deformation image over the area of the matching-block.
-However, this has a significantly higher computational expense cost.
+However, this has a significantly higher computational cost.

-As seen in |interp_method_plot|, as long the optimization method can robustly converge to the solution, the choice of optimization method does not affect the accuracy of the result.
+As shown in |interp_method_plot|, as long the optimization method can robustly converge to the solution, the choice of optimization method does not affect the accuracy of the result.
 This particular problem is well-behaved and does not require complex optimization methods, with only two parameters, the axial